achintya-7/your_notes/README.md

 It uses a Sql database for the storing the data.
 The best way to check these features is to install the app and use it yourself.

+Also comes with local auth if you have any authentication set p in your device.

 ## Technology Stack

 <ul>